Certora/vscode-certora-prover/README.md

 ## Prerequisites

 To start, you need to install and set the script.
-The script is an important part of the process.
 It helps to start checking the contract.
 [Please follow the installation instructions](https://certora.atlassian.net/wiki/spaces/CPD/pages/7274497/Installation+of+Certora+Prover).

 ## Usage

 ### Create a conf file

-When starting the verification, user will be prompted forthe configurations, such as the main contract name, solidity compiler version, and more.
-These configurations will be stored in a local configuration file in the conf subfolder.
-User can edit the configuration file manually or create a new one (by clicking on the {create_conf_file_button name} button).
+When starting the verification, you will be prompted to set the configurations, such as the main contract name, solidity compiler version, and more.
+These configurations will be stored in a local configuration file in the `conf` subfolder.
+You can edit the configuration file manually or create a new one (by clicking on the {create_conf_file_button name} button).

 You can add additional flags to specify the testing area for smart contrast.
 The list of available options you can find under the documents link: [Certora Prover CLI Options](https://certora.atlassian.net/wiki/spaces/CPD/pages/7340043/Certora+Prover+CLI+Options)